TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 ✔ Fair Trade

-We Say: Under the Nile specializes in high-quality organic Egyptian cotton products made at a certified fair trade facility without using pesticides or chemicals throughout the entire production process.
+Under the Nile specializes in high-quality organic Egyptian cotton products made at a certified fair trade facility without using pesticides or chemicals throughout the entire production process.

-I love that Under the Nile focuses on fair trade and organic materials.
+The products are beautiful and of excellent quality.
+Under the Nile focuses on fair trade and organic materials.
 I also appreciate that it’s a brand working to make a difference in the world.

 The prices are a bit higher than some other brands on Amazon, but they’re well worth it for the peace of mind that comes with knowing you are supporting a company with values that align with your own.